At the conclusion of this program, participants will be better able to:

 Session Four: Steps 8-9 of EFT – Pursuer Softening and Stage Three Consolidation

-- Identify 3 common pursuer behaviors, experience, emotions, needs, and fears.
+- Explain 3 common pursuer behaviors, experience, emotions, needs, and fears.

-- Describe 3 features of the process flow of the change event – pursuer softening.
+- Assess 3 features of the process flow of the change event – Pursuer softening.

-- Describe 3 ways to use EFT Interventions and RISSSC to facilitate a softening.
+- Summarize 3 ways to use EFT Interventions and RISSSC to facilitate a softening.

-- Describe 2 skills to use in helping the pursuer express fears and needs.
+- Practice 2 skills to use in helping the pursuer express fears and needs.

-- Describe 2 skills to use in choreographing pursuer softening with encounters.
+- Formulate 2 skills to use in choreographing pursuer softening with encounters.

-- Describe 2 ways to facilitate new solutions to old problems.
+- Propose 2 ways to facilitate new solutions to old problems.

-- List 1 way to help partners consolidate new interactional positions.
+- Describe 1 way to help partners consolidate new interactional positions.

 - List 2 ways to identify and resolve common impasses with couples.